CMST Graduate Application Requirements

 - TOEFL or IELTS scores for international applicants

-- One official transcript from every college or university you have attended
+- One official transcript from each college or university you have attended

 Submission of Required Materials

-The applicant must complete and submit the form, fee, and sample of scholarly writing (items #1, #2 and #7 above) via the online site.
+The applicant must complete and submit the form, fee, and all required documents (items #6-8) via the online website.

-Official GRE and as applicable TOEFL or IELTS scores (items #3 & #4 above) must be submitted electronically by the testing organization to the LSU Graduate School.
+Official GRE and applicable TOEFL or IELTS scores (items #3 & #4 mentioned above) must be submitted electronically by the testing organization to the LSU Graduate School.

 Official transcripts (item #5 above) may be submitted electronically to the online site or institutions can send them by ground mail to:

 (Institutions should not send official transcripts to the Department of Communication Studies.)

 According to the LSU Graduate School, documents received in paper format will be loaded into the electronic system within 48 hours of receipt.
 During peak processing times – e.g., just before deadlines – loading the documents may take a bit longer due to higher volume.